Here is the failure pattern Arsum diagnoses most often, and it is not the one you expect.

 Customer-Facing AI

-Where customer-facing AI consistently underdelivers: Conversational AI for customer support looks high-value in pilots – deflection rates of 30–40% are achievable in testing.
-In production, they frequently disappoint for a structural reason that pilots do not expose.
-Customers with simple questions self-serve on the website or find answers in the app.
-The queries that reach the AI in production are exception-handling requests, billing disputes, and account-specific issues that require judgment and system access the AI does not have.
-The result: a system that deflects the cases that were never expensive, and escalates the hard ones.
-If customer-facing AI is on your roadmap, scope it around the specific query categories where deflection has measurable cost savings – not around aggregate ticket volume.
+Where customer-facing AI often underdelivers: Conversational AI for customer support can look high-value in pilots, but in production they often disappoint for a structural reason that pilots do not expose.
+Customers with simple questions may already self-serve on the website or in the app.
+The queries that reach the AI in production are more likely to be exception-handling requests, billing disputes, and account-specific issues that require judgment and system access the AI does not have.
+The result is often a system that handles the easier cases and escalates the harder ones.
+If customer-facing AI is on your roadmap, scope it around the specific query categories where deflection has measurable cost savings, not around aggregate ticket volume.

 AI Agents for Multi-Step Tasks

-Agents are AI systems that take sequences of actions – searching, reading, writing, calling APIs – in pursuit of a goal.
+Agents are AI systems that take sequences of actions, searching, reading, writing, and calling APIs, in pursuit of a goal.
 They are useful for tasks that require judgment across multiple steps: researching a topic and producing a briefing, processing an application and generating a recommendation, monitoring conditions and triggering responses.

 Agent development is more complex and carries higher failure risk than the other categories listed here.
 It is not the right starting point for most organizations.
 If you are evaluating this approach, see our breakdown of what AI development agency engagements look like at this scope.